Shariful7834/Shariful7834/README.md

 ## About me
-<p style="font-size:16px;">I am Worked as a Front-End Developer with around 2 year of experience.
-Extensively worked developing Responsive Web Applications.
-Experience in developing web pages effectively using HTML5, CSS3 and JavaScript.
+<p style="font-size:16px;">I have two years of hands-on experience efficiently coding websites and applications using the latest HTML5, CSS3, JavaScript, React JS, Node Js, MySQL and MongoDB.

 </p>

 ## Languages and Tools